leolara/hapi-mongoose-handler/README.md

       auth: true
     }
   }, {
+    //use the param _id + queryString to find by
     method: "GET",
     path: "/something/{_id}",
     config: {
       handler: SomeHandler.findOne()
     }
   }, {
+    //uses the queryString querystring to search
     method: "GET",
     path: "/somethings/",
     config: {